-Right now, this verification isn't mandatory for the federal return, but some states will be requiring it.
-Massachusetts is not one of the states yet, so I'm handling this on a state-by-state basis. **
+This verification isn't mandatory yet for the federal return, but some states are requiring it.
+As of now, Massachusetts is not one of the states, so I'm handling this on a state-by-state basis. **

-*IRS already requires ID verification for claiming earned income credit with qualifying children.
-There is further scrutiny for the EIC, tuition credits and additional child tax credit this year.
+*IRS requires ID verification for claiming earned income credit with qualifying children.
+Additional documentation for EIC, head of household, tuition credit and child tax credit may be required.

-**As of this posting, Alabama, New York and Ohio require verification.
+**As of this posting, Alabama, New Mexico, New York and Ohio require ID verification.
 I'll discuss this requirement with clients at time of tax preparation if applicable.